fredrkl/kargo-demo/README.md

 - How to setup a multicluster CI/CD pipeline with Kargo?
 - Do I need to install ArgoCD on each cluster?
 - How does Kargo communicate with ArgoCD in each cluster?
+-- Through K8s API.
+It pushes to the API server in each cluster.
+However, it still follow the GitOps model.
 - How can I avoid a recursive loop when syncing the same repo in each cluster and making changes to the GitOps repo?